OwlfaceGames/owlface_archive/docs/about.md

 This project does have a public repo that you can find [here](https://github.com/OwlfaceGames/owlface_archive).
 :::

-However I as of the time of writing this there is only a GB Studio project included as source code.
+However as of the time of writing this, there is only a GB Studio project included as source code.
 When I created this project I was hoping I'd have more to post but the reality is I don't own any of the code I wrote commercially and none of it is open source.

 Many of the projects in this archive are so old that they are from a time before I even learnt how to use git or any form of source control so everything was just on a hard drive somewhere.
 I dug through some old drives to find most of the stuff that I've posted in this site but unfortunately only found binaries for the most part.
 If I do find the source code to any games that weren't made commercially then I will add said source code as and when it is discovered.

-Also the intension is for this to be a living project so I will add any new games I make as and when I make them.
+Also the intention is for this to be a living project so I will add any new games I make as and when I make them.
 I'd love to make some games and open source the code just for fun and potentially to aid anyone that is interested.

 Lastly when I had this revelation that I should just be radically open about all of my past project originally it was about sharing code for all of my none game dev projects.
 For games I was just going to upload the binaries somewhere and be done with it.
 Now we're here I've made a whole site about my old shitty games.